Best Cheap Health Insurance in Kansas for 2026

 Catastrophic plans: Best as a last resort

-Catastrophic plans are the cheapest quotes in Kansas but give you the lowest level of coverage.
+Catastrophic plans have the cheapest quotes in Kansas but give you the lowest level of coverage.
 A Catastrophic plan is better than not having any health insurance, but it isn't the best option for most people.

 To get a Catastrophic plan, you have to be younger than 30 or qualify for an exemption.
 You also can't use rate subsidies to lower the monthly cost of a Catastrophic plan like you can with Bronze, Silver and Gold plans.